 Flies that bite dogs

 There are different kinds of flies that bite.
 The most common is the stable fly.
-We used to call them horse flies.
 These flies can destroy a dog's ears and leave their chests and legs a mess.
 There is nothing sadder than seeing a neglected dog with missing ears due to fly strikes.
 Prevention is so easy.

 Fly bites cause a common condition in outside dogs, often called "flystrike."
-It most frequently occurs in dogs that live near farms with livestock, and occurs when flies land on and bite the tips and top surface of the dog's ears.
+It most frequently occurs in dogs that live near farms with livestock and happens when flies land on and bite the dog's ears' tips and top surface.
 They may also bite the bridge of the nose.
-They are biting the dog to obtain a blood meal and the bite is often painful.
-Because of the thin skin and hair on the ears and the inability of the dog to defend his ears, flies will seek out this location.
+They are biting the dog to obtain a blood meal, and the bite is often painful.
+Because of the thin skin and hair on the ears and the dog's inability to defend his ears, flies will seek out this location.

 Some of these dogs will endure hundreds of bites a day for weeks at a time.
-Anyone that has ever been bitten by a stable fly knows how painful the bite is.
-If you see blood spots or flies congregating near your dog's ears then you can assume fly bites are occurring.
+Anyone that a stable fly has ever bitten knows how painful the bite is.
+If you see blood spots or flies congregating near your dog's ears, then you can assume fly bites are occurring.
 The bite wounds attract flies which may lay their eggs in the damaged tissue.
 These will later hatch into maggots.

 Prevention is better than cure.
-Owners use a variety of salves, insect repellents, and insecticides to kill the flies or keep them away.
+Owners use various salves, insect repellents, and insecticides to kill the flies or keep them away.
 They slather stick insecticides, Vicks Vapo-rub, Vaseline, and other products to keep the flies off and use antibiotic creams to soothe the bites.